Teaching Opportunities

 What

-FEPPS offers seven classes each term, and always offers a class from each of the following disciplines: natural science, humanities, and social science.
+FEPPS offers about seven classes each term, and always offers a class from each of the following disciplines: natural science, humanities, and social science.
 To ensure that all students are prepared for the challenges and expectations of college coursework, FEPPS offers pre-college preparatory classes in Math and English.
 It is our core belief that college courses taught at WCCW are as rigorous as those taught at the instructors' home institutions.

 The public entrance to WCCW.
 Gray awning atop gray and brick building readings Washington Corrections Center for Women.
 Concrete planters with small shrubbery sit on the paved walkway.